NikolasEnt/decode-video-pytorch/README.md

 ## Code navigation

-Several base video readers classes are provided in [src/video_io](src/video_io), all of them follows te same interface and inherit from [AbstractVideoReader](src/video_io/abstract_reader.py).
+Several base video readers classes are provided in [src/video_io](src/video_io)]; they follow the same interface and inherit from [AbstractVideoReader](src/video_io/abstract_reader.py).

-* [OpenCVVideoReader](src/video_io/opencv_reader.py) - uses OpenCV's `cv2.VideoCapture` with FFmpeg backend.
+* [OpenCVVideoReader](src/video_io/opencv_reader.py) - Uses OpenCV's `cv2.VideoCapture` with the FFmpeg backend.
 It is the most straightforward way to read videos.
 Use `os.environ["OPENCV_FFMPEG_CAPTURE_OPTIONS"] = "video_codec;h264_cuvid"` to enable hardware acceleration.
 Adjust the video codec `h264_cuvid` parameter to match your video codec, e.g. `h264_cuvid` for h.264 codec and `hevc_cuvid` for HEVC codec; see all available codecs with Nvidia HW acceleration `ffmpeg -decoders | grep -i nvidia`.
 * [TorchvisionReadVideo](src/video_io/torchvision_reader.py) - uses PyTorch's `torchvision.io` module.
 * [TorchcodecVideoReader](src/video_io/torchcodec_reader.py) - uses [TorchCodec](https://github.com/pytorch/torchcodec) library.
 As TorchCodec is still in early stages of development and is installed from nightly builds, it may not work at some point or the API may change.
-This is likely the fastest vide reader in the project.
+This is likely to be the fastest vide reader in the project.
+* [VALIVideoReader](src/video_io/vali_reader.py) - uses [VALI](https://github.com/RomanArzumanyan/VALI) library, which is a continuation of the [VideoProcessingFramework](https://github.com/NVIDIA/VideoProcessingFramework) project, which was discontinued by Nvidia.
+Unlike [PyNvVideoCodec](https://pypi.org/project/PyNvVideoCodec/), which is the current substitution by Nvidia, VALI offers a more flexible solution that includes pixel format and color space conversion capabilities, as well as some low-level operations on surfaces.
+This allows it to be more powerful than PyNvVideoCodec, although it has a steeper learning curve, VALI allows for building more complex and optimized pipelines.

 A simple benchmark script is provided in [scripts/benchmark.py](src/scripts/benchmark.py).
 It compares the performance of different readers.
 Adjust parameters of the benchmark as required.
 To run the script,run the following command in the project container: